 Against the backdrop of its 25th jubilee, the Doping Authority organised an international conference in 2014 focusing on the practical implications of the revision of the World Anti-Doping Code pursuant to the decision of the World Conference in Johannesburg in November 2013.
 On 15, 16 and 17 January, more than 160 participants from 30 countries met in Castle Vaalserbroek in Vaals.
 Both the content and the arrangements for the conference were very much appreciated by the participants.

 As part of WADA's 'Sociological Research Programme', a research proposal has been submitted and approved in collaboration with four other NADOs with supervision from the University of Potsdam.
 The study will look at possible performance indicators for NADOs and will continue until early 2015 (pursuant to a number of administrative differences of opinion between the German researchers and WADA, the project was suspended for a short time).
 On behalf of all the NADOs concerned, the Doping Authority will have an advisory and coordinating role.

 CAHAMA and Monitoring Group

-Once again in 2013, the Doping Authority was very active on the international stage.
-The aim is to play a role in guiding international anti-doping policies.
+Once again in 2014, the Doping Authority was very active on the international stage.
+The aim is to play a role in guiding international anti-doping policy.
 We attended three meetings of the CAHAMA (Ad hoc European Committee for the World Anti-Doping Agency).
 The CAHAMA mission is:

-CAHAMA's work in 2013 consisted primarily of contributing to the revision of the WADA Code.
-As the chair of the Advisory Group On Legal Issues of the Council of Europe, the Doping Authority played a key role in the drafting of proposals for improvements to the 2015 Code.
+CAHAMA's work in 2014 consisted primarily of contributing to the revision of the WADA Code.
+As the chair of the Advisory Group on Legal Issues of the Council of Europe, the Doping Authority played a key role in the drafting of proposals for improvements to the 2015 Code.

 In addition, the Doping Authority attended two meetings of the Monitoring Group.
 This group monitors the implementation of the Anti-Doping Convention of the Council of Europe.